kvasilopoulos/exuber/README.md

 \#\#Plotting

-The output of plot will be a list
+The output of plot will be a list,

 ``` r